PIAGGIO X9 500

 If you are looking at a maxi-scooter as a way to save on gas costs, then you may want to look at a smaller 250cc model.
 However if you are looking for a maxi-scooter from an enthusiasts perspective and see a maxi-scooter as a great way to travel the open road, then the X9 is a fine machine.

-OWNER REVIEWS - Browse the Piaggio X9 500 Owner Reviews
+OWNER REVIEWS (7) - Browse X9 500 Owner Reviews REVIEW - Add Your Review

 MotorscooterGuide Forums - Visit the forums on this site to chat about this scoot.